Alternate Paladin

 Oath of Devotion

-and justice.
-Holding themselves to the highest
+honor.
+They hold themselves to the highest standards

-of Devotion are beacons of light in a dark world.
+ideal.
+They are beacons of light in a dark world.

-Compassion Help and protect the vulnerable.
+Compassion Protect the weak and vulnerable.

-Show mercy to your enemies, but
+Show mercy to your enemies, but temper your mercy with caution.

-Honesty Do not deceive others for your benefit.
+Honesty Do not deceive for your own benefit.
+Always follow through on your word.

 Honor Do as much good as possible while